gonzalo-cordova-pou/MLADHD/docs/related_work.md

 28. Tossell, C., Kortum, P., Rahmati, A., Shepard, C., & Zhong, L. (2012, May).
 Characterizing web use on smartphones.
 In Proceedings of the SIGCHI conference on human factors in computing systems, Austin, TX (pp. 2769–2778).
 ACM.
 [Crossref], [Google Scholar]
 29. Wang, R., Chen, F., Chen, Z., Li, T., Harari, G., Tignor, S., … Campbell, A. T. (2014, September).
 StudentLife: Assessing mental health, academic performance and behavioral trends of college students using smartphones.
 Proceedings of the 2014 ACM international joint conference on pervasive and ubiquitous computing, Seattle, WA (pp. 3–14).
 ACM.
 [Crossref], [Google Scholar]
 30. Yeykelis, L., Cummings, J. J., & Reeves, B. (2014).
 Multitasking on a single device: Arousal and the frequency, anticipation, and prediction of switching between media content on a computer.
 Journal of Communication, 64(1), 167–192. doi:10.1111/jcom.12070 [Crossref], [PubMed], [Web of Science ®], [Google Scholar]
-31. Yeykelis, L., Cummings, J. J., & Reeves, B. (2018).
+31. :white_check_mark: Yeykelis, L., Cummings, J. J., & Reeves, B. (2018).
 The fragmentation of work, entertainment, E-Mail, and news on a personal computer: Motivational predictors of switching between media content.
 Media Psychology, 21(3), 377–402. doi:10.1080/15213269.2017.1406805 [Taylor & Francis Online], [Web of Science ®], [Google Scholar]
 32. Chiatti, Agnese.
 "Information Extraction and Retrieval from Digital Screenshots–Archiving in situ Media Behavior."
 (2019).
 33. Suatap, Chayanin, and Karn Patanukhom.
 "Development of Convolutional Neural Networks for Analyzing Game Icon and Screenshot Images."
 International Journal of Pattern Recognition and Artificial Intelligence 36.14 (2022): 2254023.
 34. Muise, Daniel, et al. "Selectively localized: Temporal and visual structure of smartphone screen activity across media environments."
 Mobile Media & Communication 10.3 (2022): 487-509.